top of page

 Together, side by side, they walked through the gate of Gubbio.
 In the town, under the gathered people, Saint Francis told the danger would be over under the condition the citizens would give the wolf daily food.
 From then on, the wolf and the citizens lived in harmony.
 When the wolf died, they buried it in the church of Saint Francis of the Peace.
 During the restoration of the church in 1872, a skeleton of a wolf was found indeed.

 Not a saint but a holy man altogether was Wulfstan (died 1023).
 He was the bishop of Worcester and known for his Sermo Lupi ad Anglos 'Sermon of the Wolf to the English.'
-Bishop Wulfstan, whose name also refers to the wolf, preached this sermon in the year 1014.
+Bishop Wulfstan, whose name proudly refers to the wolf also, preached this sermon in the year 1014.
 It was a time when England was plagued by sin, lawlessness, piracy, internal conflicts, and was threatened to be invaded by Vikings.
 In his sermon, Wulfstan speaks to a country in moral decay.
 He opens his sermon with: "Beloved men, know that which is true: this world is in haste and it nears the end."
 He warned of the coming of the Antichrist and the end of the world if the people did not repent, repair, and do better.
 The title "Sermon of the Wolf" makes it clear that his words were not a friendly call but a frightening, shivering howl.
 In 1016, the Danes defeated the English, and Cnut became king (Moreno website, Parker 2022).

 More about the wolf in the history of Frisia

-Earlier in this post, the two golden tremisses with the Frisian personal ᚫᚾᛁᚹᚢᛚᚢᚠᚢ Æni(w)ulufu in Anglo-Frisian runic writing have been discussed.
+Earlier in this blog post, the two golden tremisses with the Frisian personal ᚫᚾᛁᚹᚢᛚᚢᚠᚢ Æni(w)ulufu in Anglo-Frisian runic writing have been discussed.
 Coins dated back to the mid-seventh century.
 But we can go back in time even further.
 For this, we are going to take another look at the epic poem Beowulf and the Finnsburh Fragment, also written as Finnesburg Fragment.

 The name Gárulf is composed of gear meaning ‘spear’, and of (w)ulf meaning ‘wolf’.
 Hence ‘spear-wolf’.
 Those readers who watched the Lord of the Ring sequels, Gárulf is one of the warriors of the Rohan people.
 From now on, the reader knows that the real McCoy was a warrior in the retinue of King Finn of Frisia.
 Coincidentally, as mentioned earlier, in high-medieval France a garulfo was a werewolf.
 Whether Gárulf is a Frisian or a Jute, and whether warrior Guthlaf is his father, is still hotly debated among scholars to this date.